 In addition to his responsibilities at Econolite, Mr. Tracey is a member of the Marshall Business School Alumni Association, University of Southern California.
 He is currently a member of the American Institute of Certified Public Accountants (AICPA) and California Society of Certified Public Accountants (CSCPA), as well as a licensed certified public accountant.
 Mr. Tracey has also served as the President of the School Board for St. Philip the Apostle School (Pasadena, Calif.).

 Prior to joining Econolite, Mr. Tracey was most recently a Managing Partner with the financial planning and accounting firm Lucas, Horsfall, Murphy & Pindroh, LLP (Pasadena, Calif.).
 Before that, he was with the international accounting firm of Ernst & Young.

 Mr. Tracey holds a Bachelor of Science in Accounting and a Masters of Business Taxation from the University of Southern California (Los Angeles, Calif.).Dismiss

-Mark Nogaki is Vice President of Sales for Econolite, responsible for the Company’s worldwide sales organization.
+Mark Nogaki is Sr. Vice President, Sales for Econolite, responsible for the Company’s worldwide sales organization.
 His proven track record in building and leading customer-focused sales organizations in different technology-based industries is vital in helping Econolite identify and realize key business development objectives, and meet the needs of its transportation agency customers.